viktorbrenek/svg-to-png-to-woff/README.md

+## 🔧 CLI Usage

+TBA - working on it - Just download the zip now and install manually.

 # What is "Iconimo"? .SVG to .PNG to .PGM to .SVG to Font Toolchain

 This tool automatically converts SVG icons exported from Figma (including cutouts and complex shapes) into a clean web icon font.